 - a.
 VTC is the default hearing format.
-The ALJ will direct that the hearing be conducted by VTC if VTC technology is available to conduct the appearance and a telephone hearing is not more convenient for one or more of the parties. § 405.1020(b). - For purposes of determining availability of VTC technology, the VTC site will typically be within 75 miles of the party's home, and must be generally convenient, accessible, and easy to operate. - As the default hearing format, conducting a hearing by VTC is considered appropriate unless special or extraordinary circumstances exist.
-See subsection C.3 below for examples of special or extraordinary circumstances. - Because VTC hearings are the default hearing format, a party who objects to a telephone hearing need not show special or extraordinary circumstances to justify a VTC appearance.
-A written objection to the proposed method of hearing will suffice, in accordance with II-7-6 E below.
+The ALJ will direct that the hearing be conducted by VTC if VTC technology is available to conduct the appearance. § 405.1020(b). - For purposes of determining availability of VTC technology, the VTC site will typically be within 75 miles of the appellant's home, and must be generally convenient, accessible, and easy to operate. - As the default hearing format, conducting a hearing by VTC is considered appropriate unless special or extraordinary circumstances exist.
+See subsection C.3 below for examples of special or extraordinary circumstances. - b.
+Because VTC hearings are the default hearing format, a party who objects to a telephone hearing need not show special or extraordinary circumstances to justify to a VTC appearance.
+A written objection to the proposed method of hearing will suffice, in accordance with III-7-6 E below.
 See subsection 3.b, below, for additional information on objections to VTC hearings.